Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

-Figures \ref{Fig:band-berrycurv}(a) and (b) show the energy eigenvalues $E_{\nu, \sigma=\uparrow}({\bm k})$ near the Fermi energy ($\nu=1,2$) in the TI ($\lambda=0$) and TMI ($\lambda=0.5$) states, respectively, with SOC.
+Figures \ref{Fig:band-berrycurv}(a) and (b) show the energy eigenvalues $E_{\nu, \sigma=\uparrow}({\bm k})$ near the Fermi energy ($\nu=1,2$) in the TI ($\xi=0$) and the interaction-induced QSH insulator ($\xi=0.5$) states, respectively.
 The energy gap in the TI state is approximately 2 meV as shown in the inset of Fig. \ref{Fig:band-berrycurv}(a).
-The Berry curvature $B^z_{\nu,\sigma}({\bm k})$ in the TMI state with SOC ($\lambda=0.5$) is plotted in Figure \ref{Fig:band-berrycurv} (c) for each spin. $B^z_{\nu,\sigma}({\bm k})$ has two peaks \editage{originating} from two massive Dirac cones in the Brillouin zone.
-The spin Chern number becomes finite because the two peaks of $B^z_{\nu,\sigma}({\bm k})$ have \editage{the same sign, which invert} according to the spin index $\sigma$.
-These wavenumber and spin dependencies on $B^z_{\nu,\sigma}({\bm k})$ are the almost same as those in the TI state \cite{Ohki2020BETS}.
+The Berry curvature $B^z_{\nu,\sigma}({\bm k})$ under the interaction-induced QSH \tb{insulating phase} ($\xi=0.5$) is plotted in Figure \ref{Fig:band-berrycurv} (c) for each spin. $B^z_{\nu,\sigma}({\bm k})$ has two peaks originating from two massive Dirac cones in the Brillouin zone.
+The spin Chern number $N^{\rm sCh}$ defined in Eq. (\ref{Eq:spin_chern}) becomes $-1$ under the interaction-induced QSH \tb{insulating phase} because the two peaks of $B^z_{\nu,\sigma}({\bm k})$ have the same sign, which invert according to the spin index $\sigma$.
+Therefore, the spin Hall conductivity $\sigma^{\rm SH}$ calculated by Eq. (\ref{Eq:spinHall}) is given by $\sigma^{\rm SH}=e^2/h$.
+These wavenumber and spin dependencies on $B^z_{\nu,\sigma}({\bm k})$ are approximately the same as those in the interaction-induced QSH \tb{insulating phase} of the honeycomb lattice model \cite{Raghu, Rachel} and TI state of $\alpha$-(BETS)$_2$I$_3$ \cite{Ohki2020BETS}.
+Therefore, $N^{\rm sCh}=\pm1$ and $\sigma^{\rm SH}=\mp e^2/h$ are obtained in both the TI and interaction-induced QSH \tb{insulating phases}.
+In other words, the edge spin current in both states is quantized by the spin Chern number $N^{\rm sCh}$ owing to the bulk-edge correspondence.
+The difference between the TI state \cite{TsumurayaSuzumura, SuzumuraTsumuraya, Winter} and the interaction-induced QSH \tb{insulating phase} \cite{Raghu, Rachel} is the energy gap values and order parameters: The TI state has a slight gap of approximately 2 meV owing to the SOC contribution alone \cite{TsumurayaSuzumura, SuzumuraTsumuraya, Ohki2020BETS} and is not an ordered state because any corresponding order parameter, $\langle c^\dag c\rangle$, does not exist.
+Conversely, in the interaction-induced QSH \tb{insulating phase}, the energy gap value depends on the magnitude of \tb{the order parameter} $\chi^{\rm QSH}$ defined by Eq. (\ref{Eq:QSH_op}), as shown in Figs. \ref{Fig:lambda-dep} (a) and (b).
+The TI state is a band insulator caused by the contribution of intrinsic SOC alone, whereas the interaction-induced QSH \tb{insulating phase} is an ordered state derived from spontaneous symmetry breaking caused by the contribution of the repulsive interaction.